LijunChang/Graph_Edit_Distance/README.md

 # Graph_Edit_Distance

+ged is the executable, and is compiled on Debian Linux System.

 ## Running format
 ./ged [1. query_graph_file] [2. data_graph_file] [3. “astar” or “bfs”] [4.
 “LS” or “LSa” or “BM” or “BMa” or “SM” or “SMa” or “BMb”] [5. threshold, optional]